Tools for teaching

 Depending on the student’s eye condition and level of sight, they’ll read information using different techniques.

 A blind or low vision student might choose to have their learning materials in braille.
 They will use the same materials as their sighted fellow students, produced in braille.
 Blind Low Vision NZ’s Accessible Formats Service works with the student and you to provide the required materials.

 To find out more about getting material in accessible formats please phone 0800 24 33 33 or email email@example.com

 Different staff will have different interactions with clients.
-For a full list of information specific to your role, or to talk to one of Blind Low Vision NZ team, please get in touch on 0800 24 33 33 or email email@example.com
+For a full list of information specific to your role, or to talk to one of our team members at Blind Low Vision NZ, please get in touch on 0800 24 33 33 or email firstname.lastname@example.org

 Teaching students about blindness

 Students of all ages are fascinated by braille.
 Blind Low Vision NZ has a great braille resource called Connect the Dots.
-You can use it help students understand to how people who are blind or have low vision find out information.
+You can use this resource (brochure) to teach students about braille.

 You can learn braille to help some students, or for your own professional development.
 The Trans-Tasman Certificate in Unified English Braille is available in New Zealand through the Braille Authority of New Zealand Aotearoa Trust (BANZAT).
 The examination period normally runs late September into early October.
 BANZAT is the national body responsible for setting and maintaining braille standards in New Zealand.